 Re-Evaluate Your Budget

 If you have lost your job, been furloughed, or taken a pay cut because of a reduction in hours, then it will mean that you will no longer be able to stick to the budget that you have set or been working to previously.
 Less money coming in, means that things need to change.
 Luckily, a lot of mortgage providers have been quite lenient at the moment, understanding that many people, through no fault of their own, are going to be earning less.
 So if you need to, look into payment breaks.
+If you’re making bi-weekly payments, you may be able to temporarily extend that to monthly payments instead.
+Remember that by doing so you will extend the end payment date of your mortgage, so make sure you think this through.
 You do need to sit down and look at what is coming in now, and what your outgoings are.
 Generally, your outgoings are likely to be a lot less.
 However, knowing the specifics is important.
 One key way to be able to take control of your finances, is to make sure that you are in a good position financially, now, and in the future.

 Your new budget will help you to know what you have left for groceries and your bills, and if there is anything left over to save, or to clear debts with.
 This will hopefully just be a temporary measure, but anytime income changes, you should re-evaluate your budget.

 If you want to save yourself some money during this time, then take advantage of having a little more time at home so that you can cook meals from scratch.
 You can meal plan, get the exact groceries that you need, and plan your meals around what is already in the house.
 This can be a great way to save.
 If you spend money on takeaways, then it can really add up.
 When life is much busier and you’re rushing around, grabbing takeout is so helpful.
 But as life has slowed somewhat, make the most of being at home, planning your meals, and cooking them from scratch.
 Another tip is to batch cook too.
 Then you’ll have some to put away for the next day, or in the freezer for another time.